 There are a variety of pitfalls along the way.
 Don’t fall into that or you could derail your chances of success.

-Funnily enough the biggest mistake people make is actually not negotiating a salary at all.
+Funnily enough, the biggest mistake people make is actually not negotiating a salary at all.
 Most are just fearful that asking for more will make them look bad.
 But the interesting thing is that hiring managers almost always expect a candidate to negotiate.
-No matter where you are in your career, you always have room to ask for more, and hiring managers almost always have extra budget to accommodate those requests.
+No matter where you are in your career, you always have room to ask for more, and hiring managers almost always have an extra budget to accommodate those requests.

 And here are the 7 most important points to take note of when you negotiate your salary.